Lochner v. New York: Background

-Joseph Lochner was a German immigrant who owned a bakery in Utica, New York in the late 19th century.
+In 1895, the New York State Legislature passed a law called the "Bakeshop Act" that made it a crime for any bakery in New York to employ a worker for more than 10 hours per day or more than 60 hours per week.
+Four years later, in 1899, New York authorities indicted Joseph Lochner, a German immigrant who owned a bakery in Utica, New York, on a charge of violating the Bakeshop Act by permitting an employee to work more than 60 hours in one week.
 Unlike other bakeries, which used two separate shifts for evening and morning work, Lochner's bakery employed only a single crew of bakers.
-His bakers would arrive in the evening and prepare the bread dough, sleep for several hours in an on-site dormitory, then wake up in the early morning and bake the loaves of bread.
-Lochner counted his bakers' time spent sleeping in the dormitory as working hours and paid them accordingly.
-This practice violated New York's Bakeshop Act of 1895, which made it a crime for bakeries to employ workers for more than 10 hours per day or 60 hours per week.
+His bakers would arrive in the evening and prepare the bread dough, then sleep for several hours in an on-site dormitory before waking up in the early morning and baking the loaves of bread.
+Lochner counted the time his bakers spent sleeping in the dormitory as working hours and paid them for it.

-In 1899, New York authorities indicted Lochner on a criminal charge of violating the Bakeshop Act by wrongfully and unlawfully permitting an employee to work more than 60 hours in one week.
-At his trial, Lochner's lawyer argued the right to contract freely to be one of the rights encompassed by substantive due process.
+At Lochner's trial, his lawyer argued that the right to contract freely to be one of the rights encompassed by substantive due process.
 Lochner's case was argued by Henry Weismann, who had been one of the foremost advocates of the Bakeshop Act when he was Secretary of the Journeymen Bakers' Union.
 In his brief, Weismann decried the idea that "the treasured freedom of the individual... should be swept away under the guise of the police power of the State."
 He denied New York's argument that the Bakeshop Act was a necessary health measure by claiming that the "average bakery of the present day is well ventilated, comfortable both summer and winter, and always sweet smelling."
 Weismann's brief contained an appendix providing statistics showing that bakers' mortality rates were comparable to that of white-collar professionals.